Why Insurance Companies Exit State Markets

 The Three Core Reasons for Market Withdrawal

 2. Regulatory Restrictions That Cap Rates In many states, insurance departments must approve rate increases before they can take effect.
-California's Proposition 103, for example, created lengthy delays on rate hikes — averaging around 185 days for approval — meaning insurers were paying out far more in claims than they could legally collect in premiums.
-California's top 10 auto insurers raised rates cumulatively more than 33% from 2023 to 2025 (approximately 13% in 2023, 15.4% in 2024, and 6% in 2025), followed by an additional 6.13% average increase in 2026 — ranking California third nationally for rate hikes.
+California's Proposition 103 created lengthy delays on rate hikes — averaging around 185 days for approval — meaning insurers were paying out far more in claims than they could legally collect in premiums.
+More than 34 insurers have paused or exited California's property market as a result.
 Understanding how state insurance regulation affects your rates can help you anticipate future market shifts before they hit your wallet.

 3. Reinsurance Shortages and Rising Costs Insurers purchase their own insurance — called reinsurance — to cover catastrophic loss events.
 As reinsurers have pulled back from high-risk states, primary insurers have lost the financial backstop they need to stay solvent after major disasters.
-Combined with persistent inflation driving vehicle repair and reconstruction costs well above pre-pandemic levels — plus new tariff pressures on auto parts affecting 60–75% of imported U.S. repair parts — the math simply stops working for many carriers.
+Combined with persistent inflation driving vehicle repair and reconstruction costs well above pre-pandemic levels — plus ongoing tariff pressures on auto parts — the math simply stops working for many carriers.

 State-Specific Examples: California, Florida & Louisiana